mohamedboubaker/GPS-Tracker/README.md

 # 2. System design
 ## 2.1 System architecture

+The system is composed of 3 main parts: a PCB, firmware and a server.

+-The PCB circuit contains 3 major elements:
+ + A power regulation circuit based on the Texas Instruments TPS5430DDA DC-DC down converter, which is configured to safely convert any voltage between 5.5V and 20V to 3.6V.
+ + An STM32 MCU: STM32F030, which is the brains of the PCB.
+ + A GPS/GPRS module: SIM808, which is capable of receiving GPS signals and also connecting to a GPRS network, which means connecting to the internet.

-The idea is basically a microcontroller, STM32F030, that periodically sends AT commands via UART to the SIM808 GPS/GPRS module to get GPS data and then sends these data to a Mosquitto MQTT server hosted on an AWS EC2.
+STM32F030, that periodically sends AT commands via UART to the SIM808 GPS/GPRS module to get GPS data and then sends these data to a Mosquitto MQTT server hosted on an AWS EC2.
 This data gets also encrypted with AES-128 in Electronic Code Book (ECB) mode before being sent to the server.
 AES algorithm was implemented from scratch for learning purposes.
 (Note: In a production application, it's better to use a known AES implementations.
 Example: WolfSSL)

 The power input of the circuit is regulated using a DC-DC down converter Texas Instruments TPS5430DDA with input voltage ranging from 5.5V to 36V